akd-io/next-public-storybook/README.md

 - If you are deploying to a platform like Vercel:
   - Make sure that your hosting platform's build command is `yarn build` (or `npm build` if you're using `npm`), and not `next build` or similar.
 This will ensure that your deployment platform will build your Storybook before your Next.js application.

-🎉🎊 Now, your storybook will be accessible under `your-site.com/storybook/index.html`
+Congratulations! 🎉🎊 Now your storybook will be accessible at `your-site.com/storybook/index.html`